ProxyLabs/mina-secret-exchange/README.md

 ### Explanation

+`Both the frontend and the snapp backend are only a rough proof of concept and have loads of room for improvements`

 The secret exchange allows users to buy imaginary tokens (tokens aren't implemented, only simulated) after successfully providing the solution to a series of math problems while keeping the solution itself secure and private, not exposing it to the network.
 An exchange to which only math-nerds have access!

 The three parameters `a`, `b`,`c` for the equation `ax² - bx + c` will be pseudo randomly generated upon contract deployment.